lulzzz/AzureTopologyDiagrammer/README.md

 # AzureTopologyDiagrammer
-A Visio diagrammer for Azure environments.
+A Powershell-based Visio diagrammer for Azure environments.
+Currently tested in Azure PowerShell module 0.9.1 and Visio 2016.